menu

 Demographics

-In terms of college education, the citizens of Coahoma rank slightly lower than the national average.
-16.78% of adults 25 and older in Coahoma have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Coahoma is nearly on par with the US average for all cities of 21.84%: 18.60% of adults 25 and older in Coahoma have a bachelor's degree or advanced degree.

 Coahoma is a very ethnically-diverse town.
 The people who call Coahoma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coahoma residents report their race to be White, followed by Black or African-American.
 Coahoma also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.63% of the town’s residents.
-Important ancestries of people in Coahoma include German, English, Irish, Italian, and Scandinavian.
+People of Hispanic or Latino origin account for 18.65% of the town’s residents.
+Important ancestries of people in Coahoma include English, German, Irish, Italian, and Scottish.

 The most common language spoken in Coahoma is English.
 Other important languages spoken here include Spanish and Italian.